Yvonne de Gaulle: The Boisserie

 A passionate horticulturist, Yvonne de Gaulle treated the garden as her domain.

-The high-walled surroundings were initially intended to protect their daughter Anne, who was afflicted with Down syndrome, from the indiscretion of the public.
-When Anne passed away in 1948 the family founded The Anne de-Gaulle Foundation in her memory at the château de Vert-Cœur, at Milon-la-Chapelle, directed by future French president Georges Pompidou.
-Pompidou would subsequently become a close friend to the de Gaulles.
+The high-walled surroundings were intended to protect their daughter Anne, who was afflicted with Down syndrome, from the indiscretion of the public.
+When Anne died in 1948 the family founded The Anne de-Gaulle Foundation in her memory at the château de Vert-Cœur, at Milon-la-Chapelle.
+Future French president Georges Pompidou became its director, and would subsequently become a close friend of the de Gaulles.